netosts/alberon-tec-php/README.md

    composer install
    ```

-   Start all services with a single command:
+   Start docker services using Laravel Sail:

    ```bash
    ./vendor/bin/sail up -d
    ```

-   **Note:** The application automatically starts the queue worker and Reverb (WebSocket server) when the container starts.
-No need to run them separately!
+   **If you face issues with failing to bind ports, try stopping any services using those ports or change the ports in the `.env` file.**

    Run database migrations: